Azerbaijani manat: Second manat, 1992–2006

 The second manat was introduced on 15 August 1992.
-It had the ISO 4217 code AZM and replaced the Soviet ruble at a rate of Rbls 10 to 1 manat.
+It had the ISO 4217 code AZM and replaced the Russian ruble which itself replaced the Soviet ruble at a rate of RUR 10 to 1 manat.

 From early 2002 to early 2005, the exchange rate was fairly stable (varying within a band of 4,770–4,990 manats per US dollar).
 Starting in the spring of 2005 there was a slight but steady increase in the value of the manat against the US dollar; the reason most likely being the increased flow of petrodollars into the country, together with the generally high price of oil on the world market.
 At the end of 2005, one dollar was worth 4,591 manats.
 Banknotes below 100 manats had effectively disappeared by 2005, as had the gapik coins.

 Coins

 Coins were issued in denominations of 5, 10, 20, and 50 gapiks, dated 1992 and 1993.
 Although brass and cupronickel were used for some of the 1992 issues, later issues were all in aluminium.
 These coins were rarely used in circulation.